Global Scratch File System

 No, Files in global scratch file system are not backed up.

-You can reference this file system in scripts as $GSCRATCH on Hopper or $SCRATCH on Carver, Euclid and the DTN systems.
+You can reference your personal scratch directory in global scratch as $GSCRATCH on Cray systems, or as $SCRATCH on non-Cray systems.